Welcome to today's edition of the Rush 24-7 podcast.

 I'm glad the Chief Justice said this.

-Now I could be wrong about that, but it's ham-handed stuff like what he did to the Supreme Court during the State of the Union speech that gives me hope that Obama will ultimately blow his his monument grab.
+Now, I could be wrong about that, but it's ham-handed stuff like what he did to the Supreme Court during the State of the Union speech that gives me hope that Obama will ultimately blow his monument grab and what's next to fall.

 I have a prediction.

-I don't know when, I will not, I will not predict when, but at there at some point, ladies and gentlemen, there is going to be a frustration that overwhelms our young president.
+I will not predict when, but at some point, ladies and gentlemen, there is going to be a frustration that overwhelms our young president.

-And he's gonna make a mistake during an occasion when there is no prompter.
+And he's going to make a mistake during an occasion when there is no prompter.

 And he is going to let fly his anger and his intent.

-At some point, the level of frustration at not being able to get this through by lying, cheating, conniving, and so forth, is gonna lead to a moment.
+At some point, the level of frustration at not being able to get this through by lying, cheating, conniving, and so forth is going to lead to a moment.

 So you mark my words.